assibob/Exam-unit-4/GameRecord/readme.md

   Re-renders the game list to include the newly added game.
   Resets the form after submission for convenience.
 This feature allows users to expand their game collection directly from the UI.
+I did both step 7 and 8 by mistake